 - Are they responsive to my concerns, or do they dismiss them out of turn?

-Your financial adviser should always be ready and willing to:
+Your financial advisor should always be ready and willing to:

 - Listen to your concerns about their suggested plan